| |

 As the 1800s progressed so did the shawls and their manufacturing towards the end of the century even working-class women would wear shawls of lesser quality.

-They did a small comeback in the late ’90s, and early 2000s in the form of pashminas, a cashmere shawl that would accompany the strapless and sleeveless dress.
+They made a small comeback in the late ’90s and early 2000s in the form of pashminas, a cashmere shawl that would accompany the strapless and sleeveless dress.

 a-variety-of-women-wearing-shawls